 For example, let's say you have family coverage in an HSA-eligible health plan.
 You save $3,000 in your HSA for future use and you plan to spend $2,000 on eligible out-of-pocket health care expenses this year (e.g., co-pays, prescription drugs) without dipping into your HSA.
 If you want to consider a strategy that can provide additional tax advantages, increase your pretax HSA contributions to $5,000.
 Then spend $2,000 tax-free directly from your HSA on your out-of-pocket expenses.
 You could use this tax savings (in this example, potentially $500 that would have otherwise been withheld from your paycheck) to save more for retirement.

 For many Americans, health care is likely to be among their largest expenses in retirement.
-A 65-year-old couple retiring in 2017 is estimated to need $275,000 to cover medical expenses throughout their retirement.5 Fortunately, employees who have access to an HSA-eligible health plan through their employer may have the option of saving and investing in an HSA.
+A 65 year-old couple retiring in 2018 is estimated to need approximately $280,000 saved (after tax) to cover health care expenses in retirement.5 Fortunately, employees who have access to an HSA-eligible health plan through their employer may have the option of saving and investing in an HSA.
 Investing for retirement is a priority for most Americans, and investing in a tax-advantaged HSA to help pay for current or future qualified medical expenses is becoming just as important.

 Tip: Consider contributing the maximum that you can afford to your HSA, up to your maximum annual contribution limit.
 Think about ways you can stretch your budget to put aside a few more dollars to pay for health care expenses this year and in the future.
 You should also consider investing the portion of the HSA that you are saving for the future in an asset mix in line with your longer-term savings goals.